wavering-ruby/STARS-VBA-CharactersSheet/README.md

 End Function
 ```

+**E.g.:** when the user writes "d10", this function selects everything to the right of the index where "d" is located.
+When it returns to the main function, the right side of "d" will be converted to an integer (note that the return type of the function is "As Integer").

 ---

 ## Sort

-This is one of the most important function in VBA code, because all the element in the array is ordered in descending, and with this, the [Min](#min) and [Max](#max) function get his value more easile and [ConcatArray](#concatarray) gets a tidy array.
+This is one of the most important functions in VBA code because all the elements in the array are ordered in descending order.
+With this, the [Min](#min) and [Max](#max) function their values more easily, and [ConcatArray](#concatarray) produces a tidy array.

 ```VBA
 Function Sort(dice_values() As Integer, n As Integer) As Integer()